Discostu36/OSM-Photos/README.md

 I don't need pull requests yet, but if you have ideas how the app could best do what it should do, any help would be appreciated.
 Especially people familiar with Commons API and OSM API would be a big help.

 ### UX and features
-If you have ideas how the app should behave to be as helpful and easy to use as possible for Wikimedia and OSM contributers, please contribute your ideas.
+If you have ideas how the app should behave to be as helpful and easy to use as possible for Wikimedia and OSM contributors, please contribute your ideas.
 Feature requests are also welcome.

 ### Design
 If you are a designer and have ideas how this app could be designed, I would be grateful for your ideas.
-The difficult task is that this app is intended for Wikimedia and OpenStreetMap contributers, so the app should, if possible, have a design where both of these user groups can feel at home.
+The difficult task is that this app is intended for Wikimedia and OpenStreetMap contributors, so the app should, if possible, have a design where both of these user groups can feel at home.